 Metalworking in Iran during Pre-Islam Iran

-There have been found some votive figurines, ornamented rings and an edge sharpener stone having a gold handle decorated by a lion’s head that is indicative of the high skill among metal workers of mid 12th century B.C.
-The temples accommodated bronze figurines and formality weaponry highly decorated.
+There have been found some votive figurines, ornamented rings, and an edge sharpener stone having a gold handle decorated by a lion’s head that is indicative of the high skill among metal workers of mid-12th century B.C.
+The temples accommodated bronze figurines and formal weaponry highly decorated.

 In some of the ancient tombs, some treasury has been unearthed belonging to the head of tribes living in the north of Iran, early 1st millennium B.C.

 The distinguished jewelry and exquisite metal works of the Achaemenian period can specifically be found among those made artistically for kings and their courtiers.
-Some of the objects found belonging to this era are metal made rhytons in the form of the head, face, upper body and front paws of animals.
-There have also been discovered other forms of metal works like bowls, jars and spouted ewers having handles in shape of animals bodies.
+Some of the objects found belonging to this era are metal-made rhytons in the form of the head, face, upper body, and front paws of animals.
+There have also been discovered other forms of metal works like bowls, jars, and spouted ewers having handles in the shape of animals’ bodies.

-The works of the next dynasties like Seleucids and Parthians were under Greek and Roman influence.
+The works of the next dynasties like the Seleucids and Parthians were under Greek and Roman influence.

-During Sassanians, metalwork was flourished, became popular and exceeded the Empire’s borders.
-The most famous forms were made of gold, silver and bronze were: big round plates, round trays with serrated reversed edges, oval jars with long trumpet-like bases and pear-like vases having long irregular necks.
-Themes on silver plates were royal hunting fields, coronation ceremonies, feasts, dances, and religious scenes.
+During Sassanians, metalwork flourished, became popular, and exceeded the Empire’s borders.
+The most famous forms made of gold, silver, and bronze were: big round plates, round trays with serrated reversed edges, oval jars with long trumpet-like bases, and pear-like vases having long irregular necks.
+The themes on silver plates were royal hunting fields, coronation ceremonies, feasts, dances, and religious scenes.